 Is it primarily for self-defense at home?
 Will she be carrying it on her person?
 Is it for target shooting?
 Is it for hunting?

-- How much firearms training/experience does she have?
+- How much training/experience does she have with firearms?

 Has she only seen firearms in movies and never shot one herself?
 Has she been taught by a friend who understands firearms?
 Does she have professional training?

 - How much time is she planning to dedicate to training and practice?

 Does she realize that, like driving a car, simply buying something doesn’t make one proficient at using it?

 - In what kind of space will she be shooting?

 If she’s using it for home defense, is she living in an apartment with shared walls?
 Are there children, pets, or other adults in the vicinity to consider when firing a gun?

 - Does she have any disabilities that might affect her ability to handle and shoot a firearm?